Current Research Interests

 (1) Signal integration at the cellular level and its implications in breast cancer:

 Steroid receptors such as the estrogen receptors are intracellular soluble receptors.
 Their activities as transcription factors are regulated by ligand binding.
 In addition to being regulated by their cognate ligands, for example estrogen in the case of the estrogen receptors, they also integrate other extracellular and intracellular signals.
-The estrogen receptors are particularly promiscuous.
 They can be activated by a wide spectrum of direct ligands and factors that act through other signaling pathways.

 Since estrogens stimulate the proliferation of a large proportion of breast cancers that express the estrogen receptor α (ER), endocrine therapy aims to block the production of estrogens or access of estrogens to the receptor.
 However, signaling crosstalk can lead to the activation of ER even in the absence of estrogens or in the presence of the commonly used anti-estrogen tamoxifen.

-Our goals are to understand: (i) the molecular mechanisms of signal transduction by ER and its crosstalk with other intra- and extracellular signals; (ii) the genomics of signaling crosstalk; (iii) what factors contribute to rendering the ER tamoxifen-resistant; (iv) the physiological and pathological implications of these mechanisms, notably for breast cancer progression and resistance to tamoxifen; (v) the regulation of ER levels (and those of other nuclear receptors) by miRNAs..
+Our goals were to understand: (i) the molecular mechanisms of signal transduction by ER and its crosstalk with other intra- and extracellular signals; (ii) the genomics of signaling crosstalk; (iii) the ER interactors, both genetic and biochemical, cytoplasmic and nuclear, that shape its responses; (iv) what factors contribute to rendering the ER tamoxifen-resistant; (v) the physiological and pathological implications of these mechanisms, notably for breast cancer progression and resistance to tamoxifen; (vi) the effects of alternate cellular states of breast cancer cells on ER responses (for example, of cells cultured in 3D or upon epithelial-mesenchymal transformation).